Page Title

 Have other local councils introduced FOGO?

-What will happen to the waste I put in my FOGO bin?
+What happens to the waste I put in my FOGO bin?

-Who will use the compost made from my FOGO waste?
+Who uses the compost made from my FOGO waste?

-The compost produced from the contents of your FOGO bins can be used back in the community (on your own gardens or on the Council’s parks and gardens).
-Or it could be sold as a soil improver/compost for landscaping on large infrastructure projects or for rehabilitating land.
+The compost produced from the contents of your FOGO bins can be used back in the community on the Shire’s parks and gardens or it could be sold as a soil improver/compost for landscaping on large infrastructure projects or for rehabilitating land.

 The potential uses for the compost will depend on its final quality, so it's important to separate your waste well and keep plastic, glass and metal out of the FOGO bin.
 Any non-organic items will contaminate the compost and affect the quality of the final product.